PyxelFox/Espalexa-Python/README.md

 ```python
 espalexa = Espalexa(MAXDEVICES = 5, DEBUG = True)
 ```
+The DEBUG mode will print all Espalexa actions and exchanges with your Alexa.

 Than you want to create some callback functions (every device needs its own function):
 ```python